Growth Stages of Sorghum

 • Sorghum crop management begins with understanding sorghum plant growth and development.

 • Short season and full season sorghum crops require a different number of growing degree unit accumulation for panicle initiation.

-Although sorghum can tolerate poor environmental conditions, minimal management does not help promote high yield potential.
+• Although sorghum can tolerate poor environmental conditions, management can help increase yield potential.

-Identifying key sorghum plant structures is the first step to better understanding sorghum growth and development.
-The first leaf that emerges from the ground is the coleoptile.
-The coleoptile is different than other leaves because it has a rounded leaf tip.
-The leaf collar is visible only when the leaf has completed development, and occurs where the leaf blade and leaf sheath meet.
+Identifying key sorghum plant structures helps with understanding sorghum growth and development.
+The coleoptile is the first leaf that emerges from the ground.
+The coleoptile looks different than other leaves because it has a rounded leaf tip.
+The leaf collar, where the leaf blade and leaf sheath meet, will become visible once a leaf has completed development.
 This intersection occurs at a node.
-The flag leaf is the final leaf formed on the plant and tends to be somewhat smaller than the other leaves.
-Lastly, the panicle (head) emerges from the flag leaf sheath supported by the peduncle (stem holding the head).1
+The flag leaf is the final leaf to develop and is often smaller than the other leaves.
+Lastly, the panicle (head) emerges from the flag leaf sheath and is supported by the peduncle (stem holding the head) (Table 1).1

 Table 1.
 Identifying characteristics and approximate time intervals between sorghum growth stages.

 The exact timing between sorghum growth stages can vary depending on sorghum products, plant population, environmental conditions, growing conditions, and region.
 To determine the leaf stage of a sorghum plant, the number of leaves with visible leaf collars should be counted.
 If the lowest leaf does not have a rounded tip, then a minimum of one leaf has been lost.

 Stage 0.
 Emergence may occur between three to ten days after planting depending on soil temperature, moisture, planting depth (one to two inches), and seed vigor.
 Cool and wet soil conditions can delay emergence and subject seeds and seedlings to soil-borne diseases.
 Early growth depends on seed nutrient reserves and favorable environmental conditions.
 The rounded coleoptile leaf is visible (Figure 1).